The Original Texas Tourist Guide - Since 1997 with over 60

 Categories of Tourist Information.
 Celebrating Great Years!

-Swimming, fishing, kayaking, canoeing, floating down the Nueces River, camping, and hiking are favorite activities to be enjoyed by family and friends in the Camp Wood area.
+Swimming, fishing, kayaking, canoeing, and floating down the Nueces River are just a few of the favorite activities for families and friends in the Camp Wood area.
+Add in camping and hiking, and you’ve got the perfect recipe for a Hill Country getaway!

-The beautiful, crystal clear water of the Nueces River is enjoyed by all!
-It is spring-fed and the waters flow through the limestone bluffs of the Edwards Plateau as the river winds its way downstream all the way to the Gulf of Mexico.
-Some say it is the "Mother River of the Hill Country" since it feeds the Frio and Sabinal Rivers.
+The Nueces River, known for its crystal-clear, spring-fed waters, flows through the stunning limestone bluffs of the Edwards Plateau on its journey to the Gulf of Mexico.
+Often called the "Mother River of the Hill Country," it feeds into the Frio and Sabinal Rivers, making it a vital and beloved waterway.

-Camp Wood is in Real County in the western part of the beautiful Texas Hill Country.
-Camp Wood is located on the Nueces River at the intersection of Farm Road 337 and Texas Highway 55.
-FM 337 between Camp Wood through Leakey, and Vanderpool to Medina has been called "One of the fifteen most scenic spots in Texas" by Texas Highways, November 1998.
+Nestled in Real County, Camp Wood sits along the Nueces River at the intersection of Farm Road 337 and Texas Highway 55.
+The drive along FM 337—stretching from Camp Wood through Leakey, Vanderpool, and Medina—is legendary.
+In fact, Texas Highways named it "One of the fifteen most scenic spots in Texas" (November 1998).

-Camp Wood received its name from the United States military outpost Camp Wood.
-The post was maintained there from 1857 to 1861.
-The Camp Wood town site officially was begun in 1920 by Uvalde Cedar Company workers who were moving cedar logs down the new Uvalde and Northern Railroad.
+The town takes its name from the historic U.S. military outpost, Camp Wood, which operated from 1857 to 1861.
+The modern town was officially established in 1920 by workers from the Uvalde Cedar Company, who transported cedar logs via the Uvalde and Northern Railroad.

 Camp Wood Area Tourist Attractions